Integrating EPAC with the Azure Landing Zones Library (New)

 This file contains information that drives the sync process.
 The file includes management group IDs, default enforcement mode, and parameter values.
 It must be generated at least once before executing the sync process.

-- Ensure that the EPAC module is up to date.
+- Ensure that the EPAC module is up to date - required minimum version to use these features is 10.9.0.

-- Follow the example below to clone the library repository and create the default file.
-There are examples below on how to run this commnand.
+- Use to code to clone the library repository and create the default file.
+There are examples below on how to run this commnand - you will only need to run one of these depending on your requirements.

-# Create a default file for ALZ policies using the latest version of the ALZ Library
+# Create a Pac Environment default file for ALZ policies using the latest version of the ALZ Library

 # Create a default file for ALZ policies specifiying a tagged version of the ALZ Library